 Pump Up Your Book opened its virtual doors in April 2007 with only one client.
 By September of that year, I joined founder, Dorothy Thompson, and between us we maintained an average of five to ten clients a month.
 It didn’t take long for Pump Up Your Book to grow.
 Now consisting of a five-person staff and touring thirty to fifty authors per month, we continue to offer affordable services for authors everywhere.
 We couldn’t have grown the way we did without the help of dedicated bloggers.
 We’re blessed to have them.

 What does this have to do with my love of blogging?
 Well, without the blog I started in 2005, I never would have met Dorothy.
 She was looking for blog hosts and I signed up.
 A few months later I was asked to join her in the business.
 In addition, my love for blogging has grown through the years.
 I currently maintain eight blogs and contribute to several others.
-While most of my blogs are about books, I have one, Books, Products and More, that blends my love of books with other family-friendly products.
-I also have a blog, Laura’s Little House, dedicated to my favorite television show, Little House on the Prairie.
+While most of my blogs are about books, I have one, Laura’s Little House, dedicated to my favorite television show, Little House on the Prairie.

 Who knows where blogging will go in the future.
 It has certainly been an exciting avenue to help promote books.